AI Audio Fix for Embark

 Audio Card

-To address the audio quality issue, I also introduced an Audio Card to the word-edit screen.
-It allowed users to
+To address the audio quality issue, I also introduced an Audio Card on the word-edit screen so users could manage audio without leaving the flow.

 Generating new audio